veydrisai/Desktop/README.md

 npm run build
 ```

-Deploys cleanly on Vercel.
-No database required; users and API keys are in-memory (reset on deploy/cold start).
-For production you’d replace the in-memory stores with a DB and a secrets manager.
+Deploys on Vercel with Supabase database.
+User accounts are still in-memory (for demo), but all data (calls, conversations, bookings) is persisted in the database.
 # Desktop